rizkysaputra4/Zwallet/README.md

 # Zwallet

 Zwallet is an open project that create an app to make and manage transaction.
 The main feature of this app is the user can send money to its friend from the app.
-At this version the feature that has been created are:
+At this version the feature that been created are:
 * Register
 * Login
 * Logout